-Because we borrow money to make investments, our net investment income is partially dependent upon the difference between the interest rate at which we invest borrowed funds and the interest rate at which we borrow funds.
-In periods of rising interest rates and when we have borrowed capital with floating interest rates, then our interest expense would increase, which could increase our financing costs and reduce our net investment income, especially to the extent we hold fixed-rate debt investments.
+Further, because we borrow money to make investments, our net investment income is partially dependent upon the difference between the interest rate at which we invest borrowed funds and the interest rate at which we borrow funds.
+In periods of rising interest rates and when we have borrowed capital with floating interest rates, our interest expense will increase, which will increase our financing costs and reduce our net investment income, especially to the extent we hold fixed-rate debt investments.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
-Pursuant to the terms of the Syndicated Credit Facility and the HMS Funding Facility, as of March 31, 2015, we had borrowed at a floating rate of LIBOR plus 2.75%.
-Therefore, given our current level of borrowing of \$264.0 million, a 1% upward change in interest rates for the next twelve months would increase our interest expense by approximately \$2.6 million.
-At March 31, 2015, one month LIBOR was approximately 0.2%; therefore, a 0.2% decrease in interest rates would result in a decrease in interest expense of \$528,000.